https://invisible-island.net/ncurses/man/

 COLUMNS

-This variable specifies the width of the screen in characters.
+This variable specifies the width of the screen in character cells.

 Applications running in a windowing environment usually are able to